 DIRTT’s primary channel of distribution is through distribution partners (DPs, independent dealers).
 To alleviate some of the fixed costs on the company, it distributes its products and solutions through 99 DPs in 184 locations throughout 8 countries.
 It provides marketing and sales support to its dealers, and does monitor their performance and is not afraid of changing weak-performing dealers.
 The DPs are responsible for providing local support to that region.

 Majority of DPs are furniture stores who are marketing DIRTT as a construction and repair solution.
 Due to the financial crisis, many DPs saw their core business contract.
 In spite of reduced construction spending, DIRTT was able to grow its revenues in that time.
 These DPs now see DIRTT solutions as a means of growth (rather than revert to traditional products).
-To ensure quality customer service, each DP is required invest in their regional DIRTT team and hire at least one DIRTT champion (local ambassador), one designer and one project manager to maintain high standards.
+To ensure quality customer service and maintain customer focus, each DP is required invest in their regional DIRTT team and hire at least one DIRTT champion (local ambassador), one designer and one project manager to maintain high standards.
 They must also invest in GLCs and purchase the ICE software package.
 On the most recent conference call, management noted DPs are investing into more team members and GLCs.

 Along with distribution partners, DIRTT invests in Green Learning Centers (GLCs) to educate potential customers of its solutions.
 On average, over the past three years, DPs have invested ~$1.5 mln per year for their own GLCs.
 Given DIRTT’s new technology, establishing GLCs is important to creating brand awareness.
 Not only are GLCs important to brand awareness, but more general contractors are visiting DIRTT production facilities to better understand its solutions.
 In 2014, DIRTT intends to open GLCs in Seoul (opened), London (cater to European and Middle Eastern market) and Toronto to better expand its brand globally.